syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/190_systemd-journal/000_systemd-journal_options.md

 read yet.
 If set to `no`, {{ site.product.short_name }} will read only the new records.

-**NOTE:** If the source has a state in the persist file, this option will have no effect.
+If the source has a state in the persist file, this option will have no effect.
 {: .notice--primary}